 Teresa has had over 19 years experience working with young children.
 She has an NNEB (nursery nurse diploma), Montessori Diploma- Nursery Foundation teaching and a Batchelor of Education degree.
 She has worked in a variety of different schools and worked overseas for a few years as an English governess.
 She also taught in Early Years learning in Dubai, UAE and Oman gaining valuable experience.
 She has been at The Willow since January 2019 and is loving being part of the team here!

-My name is Vanya and I have been working at The Willow for three and a half years.
-I also worked as a nanny for 8 years and looked after three lovely children who all came to The Willow.
-I come from Bulgaria and have been living in London for eleven years!
-I really enjoy being a teacher because I love children!
+Vanya has been working at The Willow for three and a half years.
+She also worked as a nanny for 8 years and looked after three lovely children who all came to The Willow.
+Vanya is originally from Bulgaria and has been living in London for eleven years.
+She really enjoys being a teacher and loves children!

 Tess graduated from her PGCE in 2008 and began working as a reception teacher at Eridge House (now Parsons Green Prep0 in 2009 before moving to Sydney where she taught at an independent boys school in the Eastern Suburbs.
 On her return from Australia she worked as a private chef and PA for a family in London before joining The Willow in 2015.